 In the midst of this rapidly evolving and ever more confusing spirits landscape, a few of Scotland’s new distilleries are openly declaring where they stand on both the gin and the whisky issues.
 One such business is the family-owned Arbikie Distillery in Angus.

 Founded in 2013 by brothers John, Iain and David Stirling, Arbikie was created with the principles of ‘farm to glass’ distilling and hyperlocal sourcing at its heart.
 All of the barley, rye, wheat, potatoes (King Edward, Cultra and Maris Piper, to be precise) and blaeberries used to produce the distillery’s whisky, gin and vodka are sourced from the Stirling family’s four farms, which stretch over 2,000 acres of the verdant Angus countryside.

-The Stirling brothers grew up on the Arbikie farm and it’s clear that utilising their farming experience and expertise to serve the distillery was very much the plan from the beginning.
+The Stirling brothers grew up on the Arbikie farm (the family home can be seen opposite the distillery, overlooking the 12th-century Red Castle that sits on the nearby coastline) and it’s clear that utilising their farming experience and expertise to serve the distillery was very much the plan from the beginning

 An unproductive old dairy became the warehouse, grain store and potato-processing area, while an adjacent zone was fitted out with two pots, four fermenters, a 40-plate column and a demethyliser – all sourced from the respected German still fabricator CARL.
+This set-up was recently expanded to increase fermenter capacity and an additional pot still was added.
 There are even nascent plans to bring some malting operations in-house in the future.

 There’s no bought-in GNS to be found here, as the base spirits for Arbikie’s two gins are made by further distilling their wheat and potato vodkas.
 While this does throw up questions regarding the definition of gin and whether it should be made from an entirely neutral spirit